Skip to main content

 What do I need to bring on Trips?

-All necessities will be provided for you on Trips – food, shelter, transportation, and group equipment.
-Different trips need different gear – you’ll get a packing list when you receive your trip assignment in the third week of July.
 Some trip types require individual gear such as hiking backpacks.
 If you have all you need already, great!
 If not, try to borrow from friends or neighbors or acquire second-hand.
 If you can’t find what you need, Trips has gear that can be borrowed, including hiking backpacks, sleeping bags, and hiking boots.

 All borrowed gear is free of charge, at no cost to you.
 You will have an opportunity to request gear after you have received your trip type assignment.
 Priority for borrowing gear will be given to students on financial aid.